RobertoPrevato/K8sStudies/docs/kubeadm/index.md

 To practice with `kubeadm`, you need multiple nodes.
 One approach would be to work with multiple physical computers.
 For instance, there are many tutorials on the web explaining how to create Kubernetes clusters using Raspberry Pis.
-But for learning, I think it's best using virtual machines.
-Using virtual machines allows you to delete and recreate nodes more freely, to focus on the objective to study Kubernetes, and it doesn't require dedicating physical space and purchasing additional hardware (assuming that you have at least one good development computer).
+But for learning and potentially also for work, I think it's best to use virtual machines.
+I think using virtual machines allows you to delete and recreate nodes more freely, to focus on the objective to study Kubernetes, and it doesn't require dedicating physical space and purchasing additional hardware (assuming that you have at least one good development computer).
 In the past I used `Virtual Box` to create virtual machines on Ubuntu, but after reading a little on today's options, I decided to use `virt-manager` instead.

 For this exercise, I am using a **Lenovo P15 Gen 1** with 12 CPU cores, 32GB of RAM, 2.6 TB SSD, and running **Ubuntu Desktop 24.04**.